Phormium, New Zealand flax: planting, pruning, care

 Phormium cookianum Black adder

-A magnificent evergreen perennial with a very exotic appearance.
-Admired for its very dark fan-shaped habit.
+A magnificent evergreen perennial with very exotic appearance.
+Its very dark fan-shaped silhouette is much admired.

 • Flowering time July, August